metzdigital/Quiltscape/README.md

 - Add vendor-specific headers to the text-based formats (e.g., IQP/BQM metadata blocks).
 - Support stitch sampling density controls (fixed interval vs. exact node points).
 - Export machine-specific thread trims, tie-offs, and pause markers.

+## Export formats

+The extension writes every format from the same flattened stitch stream (in document millimetres) but maps it to the conventions of each quilting ecosystem:

+- **BQM / HQF / IQP / PAT / QCC / QLI / SSD** – simple text blocks.
+Each file begins with a short header, then repeats `BEGIN STITCH` and `BEGIN JUMP` segments listing `x y` coordinates in millimetres so vendor utilities can import the path.
+These formats differ mostly by filename extension but match each machine’s expected plain-text style, making it easy to post-process or load directly.
+- **DXF** – AutoCAD “lightweight polyline” (LWPOLYLINE) entities.
+Stitch segments go on layer `STITCH`, jump segments on `TRAVEL`.
+This is ideal for CAD-based quilting workflows.
+- **PLT** – HPGL commands that encode jumps (`PU`) and stitches (`PD`) in 40 units per millimetre, matching the classic plotter-style command stream used by some long-arm systems.
+- **TXT** – CSV-like data that lists every point as `needle_down,x_mm,y_mm`, providing a machine-agnostic spreadsheet-friendly dump for debugging or custom conversions.